priprii/FFXIVPlugins/README.md

-*A collection of plugins maintained by Primu Pyon*
+*A collection of plugins maintained by Pyon*

 > [!NOTE]
 > These plugins are primarily developed for the PonPon cwls.